 Robo-Mate is a user-friendly intelligent wearable human-robotic exoskeleton for manual handling work in different industries.
-A first prototype is available and will undergo tests in our labs and at our industry partners.
+Prototypes of its three modules have been tested in the lab and are now undergoing tests at our industry partners.
 The exoskeleton will be deployable within half a day and not require task specific programming.

 To make it adjustable to different industries and to different tasks, Robo-Mate's exoskeleton consists of three modules:

 - A trunk module to reduce loads to the lower back.